 You can code OPEN TYPE=J to specify that, for each data control block referred to, you have supplied a job file control block (JFCB) to be used during initialization.
-A JFCB is an internal representation of information in a DD statement.
+JFCB is an internal representation of information in a DD statement.
 This option, because it is used in conjunction with modifying a JFCB, should be used only by the system programmer or only under the system programmer's supervision.
+MODE=31 is not allowed when TYPE=J is specified.